ac524/instructor-utilities/README.md

 ## Installation

-Run "npm install" to install the dependencies in the package.json file.
-Run "npm watch" or "npm production" before starting the application with "node server.js".
+Run `npm install` to install the dependencies.

+Run `npm run envsetup` to generate a local .env file with the needed configuration.

+### Development Build
+Run `npm run watch` to watch both changes to the resources and server application.

+### Production Build
+Run `npm run build` and then `npm run start`.

 ## Usage